 |Sunday||Rehearsal and Evening Worship (6:00-6:45) or|

 Choral Scholars will also support the work of the College Chorus.
-Many events such as recordings and concert tours will be scheduled outside of academic term time and it is expected that all scholars will be available, if required, for these events.
+Many events such as recordings and concert tours will be scheduled outside of academic term time, and it is expected that all scholars will be available, if required, for these events.
 Where possible, expenses for all of these events will be met.
 It is preferred, but not essential, for potential choral scholars to have had relevant experience in church singing.
 Good sight-reading skills are essential.
-Alto scholarships are available to male or female candidates.
+Alto choral scholarships are available to altos, mezzo sopranos and countertenors.

 Past singers of the College include the international soloists Dame Felicity Lott, Susan Bullock, Sarah Fox and many others with successful musical careers.
-A number now sing with ensembles including The Sixteen, The Gabrieli Consort, The Tallis Scholars and Polyphony.
+A number now sing with ensembles including The Sixteen, Tenebrae, The Gabrieli Consort, The Tallis Scholars and Voces8.

-Click here for further guidance notes, application forms and examples of sight-reading.
+Click here for guidance notes, application forms and sight-reading examples.
 You will also find top audition tips from the current choir.

 An organ scholarship at Royal Holloway offers a fantastic opportunity to work with an internationally renowned choir.
 The organ scholars will receive training to help them accompany the Choir of Royal Holloway in all their services and concert engagements, including tours, recordings and live radio broadcasts.
 They will also act as a répétiteur for Chorus rehearsals and as a continuo player for certain concerts.